ibrahim-shedo/pokemon-fetch/README.md

         }
     }
 </script>
+3. Styling
-Styling: Optionally, add CSS to style the input, button, and image elements as desired.
+Optionally, add CSS to style the input, button, and image elements as desired.

 Usage
 Open the HTML file in a web browser.